 Category modifiers

-Category modifiers allow you to slice & dice variables using the related categories & category items.
+Category modifiers allow you to slice & dice referenced variables within formulas, using the related categories & category items.
 For the 101 on Categories go here.

 Once you've linked categories together, you can then easily slice variables along different categories.